 As you arrive at the juncture of the Cresta Serra del Salifizio trail and turn left, you'll find yourself walking along a ridge with a steep drop-off that looks directly down the outside of Etna's crater.
-Thousands of years of lava flow have carved a valley that looks like a black lake surrounded by steep and jagged tree covered cliffs.
+This area is known as the Valle del Bove, or Valley of the Ox in Italian.
+If you think it looks like a dried up black lake, you're right!
+At one time there was a lake here, but it collapsed in on itself and left an empty field of dried lava surrounded by steep and jagged tree covered cliffs.
 Being that it’s fall, we were lucky enough to witness a stunning array of reds, golds and browns that stood out in stark contrast to the dried up lava field below.

 The smoke rising up around you, treacherous rocky cliffs below, seismic activity equipment and a touching memorial to a fallen hiker are reminders that although beautiful, there are dangers lurking just below the surface